Skip to content

 Treatment in the perinatal period has its own considerations.
 Medication choices are made jointly with a reproductive psychiatrist and OBGYN, weighing both treatment risk and the documented risks of untreated perinatal mental illness on parent and infant.
 Therapy itself is often particularly effective in this window because the patterns being formed (around the new baby, around the changed relationship with a partner, around the emerging parent identity) are still actively being shaped rather than entrenched.
 CBT, IPT, and trauma-focused approaches have the strongest evidence for perinatal mood disorders.

 Birth trauma is its own category.
-Up to 9 percent of birthing parents develop full PTSD criteria after a traumatic birth experience, and many more carry subclinical trauma symptoms that interfere with bonding, intimacy, or future reproductive decision-making.
-Jalyse Stewart, AMFT #153712 (supervised by Christina Mathieson, LMFT #115093), works with birth trauma using EMDR and somatic practices, often in coordination with the parent's medical team and partner.
-Birth trauma usually responds well to focused trauma work; it doesn't have to be carried indefinitely.
+Roughly 3 to 4 percent of birthing parents meet full PTSD criteria post-birth in community samples, with substantially higher rates (up to 9 percent or more) reported in samples of women who self-identify the birth as traumatic.
+Many more carry subclinical trauma symptoms that interfere with bonding, intimacy, or future reproductive decision-making.
+Trauma-focused CBT is the most-studied intervention for postpartum PTSD; EMDR has a smaller but promising evidence base, with pilot RCTs and ongoing studies (PERCEIVE, OptiMUM) showing benefit.
+Jalyse Stewart, AMFT #153712 (supervised by Christina Mathieson, LMFT #115093), works with birth trauma using EMDR and somatic practices.

 Perimenopause as a mental health event: mood, cognition, and the under-treated middle years